stuartMoorhouse/pipes-wiki/How-to-process-a-list-of-items-?.md

 Just double-click the subgraph block and you will zoom into this subgraph.
 The whole canvas is now the subgraph drawing.

 You can now add input blocks (graph/Input) and output blocks (graph/Outputs).
 The first input you add will be an item of the list to process, the first output you add must be for the processed item.
+It means that if you plug a list of item to the first input of the subgraph, in the first Input in the subgraph you

+All the other inputs/outputs can be anything

 You can now design your processing graph by connecting the input(s) with other blocks and to the output(s), as usual.